A-Tcha/SNCF/README.md

 Notes:
 The project is still ongoing.
-Updates will be published regurlary.
+Updates will be published regularly.